Welcome to the Brown Lab!

 January 2025:

-- This month our lab welcomes Dr. Linnea Bavik as a postdoctorate scholar!
+- This month our lab welcomes Dr. Linnea Bavik as a postdoctorate scholar, and Natalie Miller as a rotating PhD student!
+The lab is expanding!

 October 2024:

-- This month we welcomed two new research technicians: Alex Alvarado, who will be focused in experimental support, and Rakin Choudhury, who will be focused in bioinformatic and data management.
+- This month we welcomed two new research technicians: Alex A., who will be focused in experimental support, and Rakin C., who will be focused in bioinformatic and data management.

 September 2024: